-Increasing Cycling for Transportation in Canadian Communities: Understanding what works is a multi-year, multi-site cycling research endeavour funded by the Social Sciences and Humanities Research Council of Canada.
+Increasing Cycling for Transportation in Canadian Communities: Understanding what works is a multi-year, multi-site cycling research endeavour.
 Launched in the spring of 2014 and lasting 5 years the project is hosted at the University of Toronto and has research partners at Simon Fraser University and McGill University.
 Our goal is to understand how to enable communities to efficiently increase the number of people cycling for transportation.

 Cycling for transportation has been identified as an effective solution to traffic congestion and has multiple economic, health and environmental benefits, but how to best facilitate increases is not well understood.
 The project will create new knowledge about how to increase cycling for transportation through the most effective combinations of policy, physical infrastructure and social interventions.

 - A number of Canadian neighbourhoods experienced dramatic growth in cycling participation between 1996 and 2011.
 We are identifying factors contributing to significant growth in cycling mode share in 10 Canadian centres.
 These could include: coincident changes in traffic congestion; cost and attractiveness of driving and transit; demographic changes; changes in residential and destination density including land use and related policy changes; and cultural, social and policy factors; as well as infrastructure contributions such as bike lanes.